-It’s no wonder that ancient preparers of cooked food managed to apply smoke to whatever they were cooking–there was no way to prevent it.
+It’s no wonder that primitive populations included smoke in their profile of flavors applied to food.
+There was no way to prevent it.
 Until they learned to expose raw food to heat without exposing it to burning wood, smoke flavoring was unavoidable.
 As a result, apparently, humans developed a taste for smoked foods.
 And we have never looked back.

 For that matter, there is actually some scientific study being devoted to this possibility: that our positive reaction to the smell of wood smoke has actually become imprinted in our DNA.
 Could it be that Lysenko was right?
 What if were actually born liking the smell of burning flesh?
 Please, say it ain’t so.

 Note: Lysenko was a well known and eventually discredited Russian biologist who claimed that characteristics acquired after birth could be passed on to subsequent generations–like a certain belief system for example.
 This was a hopeful fantasy entertained by the leaders of the Communist movement; they were hopeful that if people were forced to be communists, after a few generations, they would be born “that way.”

 Barbecue/BBQ and its variants enjoy more popularity in the United States than almost any other industrialized nation.
 The mere words conjure up mental and olfactory images of family and friends enjoying time together.
 A cleverly aproned cook tends to a hardwood fire while grillin’, roasting, and otherwise charring steaks, burgers, and sausages.
 He happily enjoys a beer, or at least a soda or iced tea, both heavily sweetened.
 If you get within 100 yards of a good barbecue, you can smell that wonderful smoke and your mouth starts to water automatically.
 If you smell the smoke, great BBQ can’t be far away.